Ahhh, Honolulu.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

-An eSIM works just like an app: you buy it, you download it, and BOOM!
+Jetpac eSIMs work just like an app: you download it, pick your plan, and BOOM!
 You’re connected the minute you land.
 It’s that easy.

-Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

-#4 Manoa – Coolest Place to Stay in Honolulu
+Grab an eSIM!4.
+Manoa – Coolest Place to Stay in Honolulu

 If you’re looking for a break from the hustle and bustle of Honolulu, the quiet and serene neighborhood of Manoa is for you!

 This residential neighborhood is located in the foothills north of downtown.
 It’s famous for its lush tropical scenery, as well as its charming bungalows, 1960s walk-ups, and a myriad of small and local businesses.
-Manoa is an excellent place to soak in Hawaiian culture, which is why it’s our pick for the coolest place to stay in Honolulu.
+Manoa is an excellent place to soak in Hawaiian culture, which is why it’s my pick for the coolest place to stay in Honolulu.

 Manoa is also the best neighborhood to stay in Honolulu if you’re a nature lover or outdoor enthusiast.
 The nearby Koolau Mountains are the perfect playground for anyone who loves to be outside.